“Our lives are not our own. From womb to tomb, we are bound to others, past and present. And by each crime and every kindness we birth our future.”

 We therapists work to uncover these often hidden strengths of the Self.
 We look at all the protective layers we had to build in order to be safe and peel them back, layer by layer, to discover what is really at our core.
 We find out where our creative forces lie, and how to let go of the obstacles that hold us back.

-I have studied Eastern Philosophy for more than ten years and have come to greatly appreciate how much the teachings can help in the therapeutic process.
-A core element of Mindfulness, which is based on Buddhist philosophy, is how important it is to flow with life’s experiences.
+I have studied Mindfulness, Eastern Philosophy, the Laws of Attraction and Shamanism for more than fifteen years and have come to greatly appreciate how much the teachings can help in the therapeutic process.
+A core element of all these practices is the importance of flowing with life’s experiences.
 Much of the pain we encounter is less about the losses we have to endure, but about the struggle against life.
-If we can learn from the lessons we have gone through, we can pursue the desires of the soul and relax easier into what life throws at us.
-That is what real happiness means.
+Staying present with all that is provides real happiness.

-My Philosophy is based on an effort to develop a sense of purpose and the self love that so often is missing, and which is at the heart of our unhappiness.
+My Philosophy is based on an effort to develop a sense of purpose and the self love that so often is missing in us, and is at the heart of our struggles.
 External difficulties can be met with so much more grace and strength when our internal conflicts are resolved.
 As soon as we can learn to smile at our own fear and resentment, we can stand up confidently to whoever is in our way.

 When I work with couples I operate from the premise that couples unconsciously seek each other out in order to heal from past experiences.
-The areas of conflict are usually those that need attention and healing from what was not provided earlier in life, and therefore need special care and attention to grow.
+The areas of conflict are usually those that need attention and healing from what was not provided earlier in life, and therefore need special care and attention.

 Training - Theoretical Orientation - Publications

-My work has been informed mostly by psychoanalytic thought, Imago Relationship Therapy, Person Centered Psychotherapy, and Internal Family Systems Therapy.
-My main modes of practice are proven techniques such as psychodynamic therapy, cognitive behavioral interventions, mindfulness, and short to medium term psychoanalytic therapy.
+My work has been informed mostly by psychoanalytic thought, Energy Psychology, Imago Relationship Therapy, Self Psychology, and Internal Family Systems Therapy.
+My main modes of practice are proven techniques such as tapping, energy work, psychodynamic therapy, cognitive behavioral interventions and mindfulness.

 I completed my training in psychodynamic psychotherapy at the Washington Square Institute and the Training and Research Institute in Self Psychology in New York, and have been practicing therapy as well as meditation since 2002.
-I am always continuing to learn and often take classes at the Center for Psychotherapy and Psychoanalysis of New Jersey (CPPNJ).
+I am always continuing to learn and recently have been taking take classes by the Association for Comprehensive Energy Psychology.

 Before I became a mental health professional, I had a fulfilling career as a journalist and writer in Germany and the US.
-I still write my blog and have published two books, The Gentle Self and Buddha Betrayed.
+I write a blog and have published two books, The Gentle Self and Buddha Betrayed.